 CVE-2026-14749

-A code injection vulnerability exists in mjperpinosa stumasy that may allow unauthenticated remote attackers to execute arbitrary code.
+A code injection vulnerability in the 'eval' function of mjperpinosa stumasy allows unauthenticated remote attackers to execute arbitrary code via the 'mathematical_sentence' argument.

 Executive summary